grea09/color/doc/heart.md

 For our version of POCL we follow a refinement procedure that works in several generic steps.
 In @fig:refinement we detail the resolution of a subgoal as done in the @alg:pocl.

-The first is the search for resolver.
-It is often done in two separate steps : first select the candidates and then check each of them for validity.
+The first is the search for resolvers.
+It is often done in two separate steps: first, select the candidates and then check each of them for validity.
 This is done using the polymorphic function `solve` at @line:resolverselection.

 In the case of subgoals, variable unification is performed to ensure the compatibility of the resolvers.
-Since this step is time consuming, the operator is instantiated accordingly at this step to factories the computational effort.
+Since this step is time-consuming, the operator is instantiated accordingly at this step to factories the computational effort.
 Composite operators have also all their methods instantiated at this step if they are selected as a candidate.

 Then a resolver is picked non-deterministically for applications (this can be heuristically driven).
 At @line:resolverapplication the resolver is effectively applied to the current plan.
 All side effects and invalidations are handled during the update of the agenda at @line:updateagenda.
 If a problem occurs, @line:revert backtracks and tries other resolvers.
 If no resolver fits the flaw, the algorithm backtracks to previous resolver choices to explore all the possible plans and ensure completeness.